fastlmm/bed-reader/doc/source/cloud_urls.rst

     ...     missing_fraction  # doctest: +ELLIPSIS
     0.1666...

-When reading a medium-sized file, you may need to set a `timeout` in your options.
+When reading a medium-sized file, you may need to set a `timeout` in your cloud options.
 With a `timeout`, you can give your code more than the default 30 seconds to read metadata from the \*.fam and \*.bim files (or genomic data from \*.bed).
-You may also wish to use `.skip_early_check()` to avoid a fast, early check of the \*.bed file's header.
+You may also wish to use `.skip_format_check=True` to avoid a fast, early check of the \*.bed file's header.

-Here we print the first five iids (individual or sample ids) and first find sids (SNP or variant ids).
+Here we print the first five iids (individual or sample ids) and first five sids (SNP or variant ids).
 We then, print all unique chromosome values.
 Finally, we read all data from chromosome 5 and print its dimensions.

 .. code-block:: python